Emiliano Grillo Betting Profile: The Sentry - PGA TOUR

 1 Min Read

-In his last competition, Emiliano Grillo missed the cut at the World Wide Technology Championship in Cabo San Lucas, Mexico.
+In his most recent tournament, Emiliano Grillo missed the cut at the World Wide Technology Championship in Cabo San Lucas, Mexico.
 He'll be after better results January 4-7 in the 2024 The Sentry in Kapalua, Hawaii.

 The Sentry Tournament & Course Info